mhhf/meteor-contract-inspector/README.md

 # Contract Inspector
-This package allows you to inspect and manipulate the state of your contracts in your browser.
+This package allows you to inspect and manipulate the state of a contracts in your browser.

-**NOTE:** This Package is under heavy development.
+**NOTE:** This Package is under heavy development and currently redeploys the contract on every run.

 ![](img.png)